zetinaram-lab/sentimentnexus/PRODUCT_HUNT_LAUNCH.md

 **Tell us more about your product:**
 ```
-SentimentNexus is a professional trading dashboard for tracking gold (XAU/USD) prices in real-time with automated Telegram notifications.
+[Product Name] is a [professional/innovative/powerful] [category] for [target audience].

 🎯 WHAT PROBLEM IT SOLVES:
+[Describe the pain point your target audience faces - 1-2 sentences]

+✨ KEY FEATURES:
+• [Feature 1 with specific benefit]
+• [Feature 2 with specific benefit]
+• [Feature 3 with specific benefit]
+• [Feature 4 with specific benefit]
+• [Unique selling point]

+🛠️ BUILT WITH:
+[Tech stack: Frontend, Backend, Database, etc.]

+🎓 WHY I BUILT THIS:
+[Personal story or learning journey - 2-3 sentences]

+💻 [OPEN SOURCE / PRICING MODEL]:
+[Explain your business model: Free, Freemium, Paid, Open Source]

+🎁 [UNIQUE BENEFIT]:
+[What makes your product stand out from competitors]

+Perfect for: [Ideal user personas]

+---

+EXAMPLE (replace with your own):
+"SentimentNexus is a professional trading dashboard for tracking gold (XAU/USD) prices
+in real-time with automated Telegram notifications.

+🎯 WHAT PROBLEM IT SOLVES:
-Traders and investors need reliable, real-time gold price data with technical analysis - but most platforms require expensive subscriptions or show delayed data.
+Traders and investors need reliable, real-time gold price data with technical analysis -
+but most platforms require expensive subscriptions or show delayed data.

 ✨ KEY FEATURES:
 • Real-time XAU/USD prices with 2-second updates from Binance